btschwertfeger/kraken-infinity-grid/README.md

 > times.
 Of course, no responsibility is taken for possible profits or losses.
 > This software probably has some errors in it, so use it at your own risk.
 Also
 > no one should be motivated or tempted to invest assets in speculative forms of
 > investment.
-By using this software you release the author(s) from any liability
+By using this software you release the author(s) from any
-> regarding the use of this software.
+> liability regarding the use of this software.

-The Infinity Grid Trading Algorithm is a trading bot that uses grid trading strategies to trade cryptocurrencies on the [Kraken](https://pro.kraken.com) Spot exchange.
-The algorithm is written in Python and uses the [python-kraken-sdk](https://github.com/btschwertfeger/python-kraken-sdk) library to interact with the Kraken API.
+The kraken-infinity-grid is a trading algorithm that uses grid trading strategies that places buy and sell orders in a grid-like manner, while following the principle of buying low and selling high.
+It is designed for trading cryptocurrencies on the [Kraken](https://pro.kraken.com) Spot exchange, is written in Python and uses the [python-kraken-sdk](https://github.com/btschwertfeger/python-kraken-sdk) library to interact with the Kraken API.

-The algorithm requires a PostgreSQL database and can be run either locally or in a Docker container (recommended).
-The algorithm can be configured to use different trading strategies, such as GridHODL, GridSell, SWING, and DCA.
+The algorithm requires a PostgreSQL or SQLite database and can be run either locally or in a Docker container (recommended).
+The algorithm can be configured to use different trading strategies, such as GridHODL, GridSell, SWING, and cDCA.

-While the verbosity levels of logging provide useful insights into the bot's behavior, the Telegram notifications can be used to receive updates on the bot's activity and exceptions.
+While the verbosity levels of logging provide useful insights into the algorithms's behavior, the Telegram notifications can be used to receive updates on the algorithms's activity and exceptions.
 For this the algorithm requires two different Telegram bot tokens and chat IDs, one for regular notifications and one for exception notifications (see [Setup](#Setup) for more information).

 # 📍 Strategy Overview

 ## Information about terms used

 - **Base currency**: The base currency is the currency that is being bought and sold, e.g. BTC. for the symbol BTC/EUR.

 - **Quote currency**: The quote currency is the currency that is being used to buy and sell the base currency, e.g. EUR. for the symbol BTC/EUR.

 - **Price**: The price is the current price of the base currency in terms of the quote currency, e.g. 100,000 USD for 1 BTC, 100,000 is the price.

 - **Grid interval**: The grid interval is the percentage difference between the placed buy orders, e.g. 4 %.
 If the current price rises 'to high', the placed